arcadebridge/arcadeidleengine-website/docfx_project/articles/basic-concepts.md

 Use `Tools > HypercasualPack > Open Save Directory` if you want to delete the save file or modify it manually.

 > [!TIP]
-> When working in Unity Editor, you might want to disable the `Save Automatically` bool in the `Automatic Save Load` GameObject inside the `Booting` scene in order to test things quickly.
-Otherwise, you would have to delete the save file and set the initial value for the `Current Level` variable to load the desired scene.
-If you want to learn more, head to the `Booting` section.
+> When working in Unity Editor, if you enabled ``Load Booting Scene first``you might want to disable the `Save Automatically` bool in the `Automatic Save Load` GameObject inside the `Booting` scene in order to test things without actually saving them.
+Because otherwise, ``Automatic Save Load`` object will persist between scenes and saves everything when you exit playmode.

 Saving tool list is more complex because it's needed to save their indexes. `UniqueIntListVariable` can be used to save their indexes.
 And then `GatheringToolDefinitionIndexLookup` can be used along with `GatheringToolDatabase` for indexing every gathering tool.